The CARINTHIA of 1956 was the third of a quartet of new ships built for the Cunard Line and specially designed for the Canadian service

 the CARINTHIA in the early 1960s

-A group of unidentified Purser's Staff, photographed on the CARINTHIA
+A group of unidentified Purser's Staff on the CARINTHIA in the

-in the late 1950s.
-Can anyone put names to these guys?
-If so, please
+late 1950s.
+Can anyone put names on these guys?

 An iceberg photographed from the CARINTHIA, some 200 miles